Real estate investment in Croatia

 Apartment in Zagreb

-Croatia residence permit or citizenship by real estate investment
+Croatia residency or citizenship by real estate investment

-Obtaining a Croatia residence permit or citizenship is not connected with purchasing real estate.
+Obtaining a Croatia residence permit or citizenship is not directly possible through purchasing real estate.
+However, property ownership can be used to prove a residential address in Croatia and obtain residency on other grounds.

 Taxes and associated costs